HSZemi/mahlowat/README.md

 If you did in fact access it from a web server, do as the error message says: Does the file exist?
 Can you access it with your web browser directly or do you get an error message?
 And lastly, does it not contain syntax errors?

+#### The `generator.html` does not load my existing `config/data.json`!

+Are you opening the generator from a web server?
+Loading an existing `config/data.json` will not work if you open the `generator.html` directly from your file system.

 Weal and Woe